livechat/identity-provider-example/README.md

 ### Create LiveChat integration

 In order to succesfully run Customer authorization for LiveChat licencse the custom integration application needs to be created on that license.
-To do so go to [Developers Console](https://developers.livechat.com/console), create new application and then follow the [Step 1 Configure the Authorization building block](https://developers.labs.livechat.com/docs/authorization/authorization-in-practice/#step-1-configure-the-authorization-building-block) instructions.
+To do so go to [Developers Console](https://developers.livechat.com/console), create new application and then follow the [Step 1 Configure the Authorization building block](https://developers.livechat.com/docs/authorization/authorization-in-practice/#step-1-configure-the-authorization-building-block) instructions.

-**Remember that you do not need to specify any special _Access scopes_**
+**Remember for Authorization building block:**

+- no special _Access scopes_ needs to be specify
+- the _Redirect URI whitelist_ needs to contain a `http://localhost:3000` address

 ### Create configuration file